Thumper (Bambi)

-Thumper is a fictional rabbit character from Disney's animated film Bambi (1942).
+Thumper is a fictional cottontail rabbit character from Disney's animated film Bambi (1942).
 He is known and named for his habit of thumping his left hind foot.
-The young adult version of Thumper also appears at the Walt Disney Parks and Resorts as a meetable character in Fantasyland and at Disney’s Animal Kingdom.

 The character was an important influence upon the development of the movie Bambi which started production with an adult tone which seemed too serious and uncommercial.
 As voiced by the young actor, four-year-old Peter Behn, the vivacious character of Thumper was expanded from its original minor role and led to a focus upon the young animals in the story.

 Thumper is Disney's adaptation of Friend Hare from Felix Salten's 1923 novel Bambi, a Life in the Woods.
 The personality and visual appearance of the character was based upon Beatrix Potter's Benjamin Bunny.
 Unlike real rabbits, Thumper is drawn with paw pads, a feature that most rabbits lack.

 Disney Consumer Products started a spin-off franchise, Disney Bunnies, with Thumper as the main character.

+The young adult version of Thumper also appears at the Walt Disney Parks and Resorts alongside Miss Bunny as a meetable character in Fantasyland and at Disney’s Animal Kingdom.

-Disney film appearances
+Film appearances

 Bambi

 The character Thumper first appears in the film Bambi, watching as Bambi is first presented as the young prince to the creatures of the forest.
 He remarks that Bambi is "kinda wobbly" but is reproved by his mother, who makes him repeat what his father had impressed upon him that morning, "If you can't say something nice, don't say nothing at all".
 This moral is now known by such names as the "Thumperian principle", "Thumper's rule" or "Thumper's law".

 A few days later a still-wobbly Bambi was out with his mother when they re-encountered Thumper, who took it upon himself to teach the fawn various tricks, notably that of speech.
 He succeeded in teaching Bambi a few words, notably "bird" and "flower" which Bambi accidentally used to name a young skunk.
 Thumper tried to correct Bambi but the skunk said, "That's alright.
 He can call me Flower if he wants to.
 I don't mind".
 The three animals go on to become friends and this encounter provides another moral lesson in the virtues of tolerance and an easy disposition.

 In the winter, Thumper tries to teach Bambi how to skate on the ice but Bambi is wobbly again.